Responsible Travel Portugal

 - Before you leave the hotel, turn off all lights.
 Turn the heat or air conditioning off.

-- Exploring new flavors in Portugal, eat the local food.
+- Exploring new flavors in Portugal, and eating the local food.

 - Plastic reduction: don’t use a plastic straw or plastic cup.